simphax/Fonty/README.md

 Fonty
 =====

-Easily sync fonts between Mac OS X devices
+Easily sync your fonts with iCloud to access them anywhere on all your Mac OS X devices.